-News Managing Editor Judy Pielach, who’s also an Anchor/Reporter, is a Chicago native, born and raised on the Northwest Side in Bucktown.
+News Managing Editor Judy Pielach, who’s also an Anchor and Reporter, is a Chicago native, born and raised on the Northwest Side in Bucktown.
 She’s a graduate of Southern Illinois University, where she earned degrees in both Radio and Television and Political Science.

-Judy’s covered numerous high profile stories during her career at WGN, from shootings, to plane crashes and more recently, the Rod Blagojevich Corruption Trial.
-While Breaking News is her strong suit when it comes to reporting, she’s also spent many years in courtrooms, covering corruption, murder and public policy trials.
+Judy’s covered numerous high profile stories during her career at WGN, from shootings, to plane crashes to corruption trials.
+While breaking news is her strong suit when it comes to reporting, she’s also spent many years in courtrooms, most recently covering the Rod Blagojevich trial.
 At various times in her years at WGN, Judy’s been the Assignment Editor, Education Reporter, Crime Reporter, Court Reporter and has worked on a host of “Special Assignments.”

-Judy’s won numerous prestigious awards, including two Edward R. Murrow Regional Awards for Best Series.
+Pielach has won numerous prestigious awards, including two Edward R. Murrow Regional Awards for Best Series.
 One, “Smack in the Suburbs,” was on heroin use.
 The other, “Why Not Me?” chronicled her battle with Breast Cancer.
-She also won the 2007 AP Award for Best Reporter.
+She also won several awards for Best Reporter and Best Newscast.

 A longtime resale shop fanatic, Judy is also WGN’s “Good Buy Girl” which airs on WGNRadio.com every month.
 The video series features Judy on a quest to find hidden treasures and shows viewers how to recycle and reuse.